 The Investment Partnership is the partnership through which AAA and the General Partner make investments.
-These investments include investments in Apollo-sponsored private equity funds and capital markets funds.
-The investments in private equity consist primarily of (i) coinvestments alongside private equity funds sponsored by Apollo, and (ii) purchases of secondary interests in such funds.
+These investments include investments in Apollo-sponsored private equity funds, capital markets-focused funds or opportunistic investments.
+The investments in private equity consist primarily of (i) co-investments alongside private equity funds sponsored by Apollo, and (ii) purchases of secondary interests in such funds.
 AAA currently has co-investment agreements with Apollo Investment Fund VI, L.P., together with its parallel investment vehicles, ("Apollo Investment Fund VI") and Apollo Investment Fund VII, L.P., together with its parallel investment vehicles, ("Apollo Investment Fund VII").
-In addition to investments in private equity, capital will be deployed through investments in, or co-investment arrangements with, Apollo's capital markets-focused funds, including the Apollo Strategic Value Offshore Fund, Ltd. ("Apollo Strategic Value Fund") (an Apollo-sponsored debt and equity investment fund focused on value-oriented and distressed securities), AP Investment Europe Limited ("Apollo Investment Europe") (the Apollo-sponsored European mezzanine and leveraged debt investment vehicle), Apollo Asia Opportunity Offshore Fund, Ltd. ("Apollo Asia Opportunity Fund") (the Apollo-sponsored vehicle focused on value driven, mezzanine and special opportunity corporate investments in the Asia Pacific region), Apollo European Principal Finance Fund, L.P. ("EPF") (the Apollo-sponsored vehicle focused on opportunities in the non-performing loans ("NPLs") sector in Europe and Apollo Credit Senior Loan Fund, L.P. ("Apollo Credit Senior Loan Fund") (the Apollo-sponsored vehicle focused on senior secured floating rate loans).
-Capital is also deployed through other opportunistic investments, including an investment in Apollo Life Re Ltd., an Apollo-sponsored vehicle that owns the majority of the equity of Athene Holding Ltd., the parent of Athene Life Re Ltd., a Bermuda-based reinsurance company focusing on the life reinsurance sector and Athene Life Insurance Company, a recently organized Indiana-domiciled stock life insurance company focused on the institutional GIC-backed note and funding agreement markets.
-AAA may also invest in additional capital markets funds, private equity funds and investments identified by Apollo Alternative Assets, L.P. ("Apollo Alternative Assets," the investment manager to both the Investment Partnership and the Partnership - see Note 6, "Relationship with Apollo and Related

-Party Transactions"), other opportunistic investments and in temporary investments that are made in connection with cash management activities.
+In addition to investments in private equity, capital will be deployed through investments in, or co-investment arrangements with, Apollo's capital markets-focused funds, including the Apollo Strategic Value Offshore Fund, Ltd. ("Apollo Strategic Value Fund") (an Apollo-sponsored debt and equity investment fund focused on value-oriented and distressed securities), AP Investment Europe Limited ("Apollo Investment Europe") (the Apollo-sponsored European mezzanine and leveraged debt investment vehicle), Apollo Asia Opportunity Offshore Fund, Ltd. ("Apollo Asia Opportunity Fund") (the Apollosponsored vehicle focused on value driven, mezzanine and special opportunity corporate investments in the Asia Pacific region), and the Apollo European Principal Finance Fund, L.P. ("EPF") (the Apollo-sponsored vehicle focused on opportunities in the non-performing loans ("NPLs") sector in Europe.
+The Investment Partnership's investment in the Apollo Credit Senior Loan Fund, L.P. ("Apollo Credit Senior Loan Fund") was liquidated in December 2011.
+Capital is also deployed through opportunistic investments sponsored by Apollo, including investments in Apollo Life Re Ltd. and GA Data Holdings Ltd. Apollo Life Re Ltd. is an Apollo-sponsored vehicle that owns the majority of the equity of Athene Holding Ltd. ("Athene"), the parent of Athene Life Re Ltd., a Bermuda-based reinsurance company focused on the life reinsurance sector, Athene Annuity & Life Assurance Company (formerly Liberty Life Insurance Company), a recently acquired Delaware-domiciled (formerly South Carolina domiciled) stock life insurance company focused on retail sales and reinsurance in the retirement services market, Investor Insurance Corporation, a recently acquired Delaware-domiciled stock life insurance company focused on the retirement services market and Athene Life Insurance Company, a recently organized Indiana-domiciled stock life insurance company focused on the institutional GIC-backed note and funding agreement markets.
+GA Data Holdings Ltd. is a real estate joint venture established to acquire and redevelop a data center located in the United Kingdom.
+AAA may also invest in additional capital markets funds, private equity funds and investments identified by Apollo Alternative Assets, L.P. ("Apollo Alternative Assets," the investment manager to both the Investment Partnership and the Partnership - see Note 6, "Relationship with Apollo and Related Party Transactions"), opportunistic investments and in temporary investments that are made in connection with cash management activities.
 The Investment Partnership's limited partnership agreement provides that the investments made by the Investment Partnership must comply with the investment policies and procedures that are established from time to time by the board of directors of AAA's general partner, AAA Guernsey Limited (the "Managing General Partner").